By Ryan Riggins, Riggins Strategic Solutions. NC Real Estate License #361546, eXp Realty.

 - NC 211: dial 2-1-1.
 Free, 24/7.
 Routes you to rent, utility, food, and medical help.

-- Alamance ElderCare: local resources and caregiver help.
+- Alamance ElderCare: 336-223-8099.
+The local nonprofit for aging resources and family caregiver support.

 - Alamance County DSS: 336-570-6532.
 Energy assistance, food benefits, and Medicaid.